 Section 2 outlines the main steps involved in implementing our method.
 Section 3 presents the unconstrained and constrained nonparametric estimators of g and defines the grid.
-Section 4 describes the method for finding the set $\hat{S}$ of possibly binding constraints.
+Section 4 describes the method for finding the set \hat{S}n of possibly binding constraints.
 Section 5 explains how to carry out inference about g and form a uniform confidence band for g under shape restrictions.
-To minimize notational complexity, the discussion in Sections 2-5 assumes that X is a scalar random variable.
-The extension to higher dimensions is outlined in Section 6.
+The confidence band obtained in Section 5 is uniform over the support of X and also over a class of functions g that includes nearly binding constraints.
+To minimize notational complexity, the discussion in Section 5.
 Section 7 presents the results of Monte Carlo experiments and an empirical example that illustrate the numerical performance of our methods.
 Section 8 presents concluding comments.
 The proofs of theorems are in the appendix, which is Section 9.